EspertoMagento/EspertoMagento/README.md

 This script allows you to remove a particular Magento extension.

 ##1- Installation
-- Copy the .sh file in the root of Magento
+- Copy the .sh file in the root of Magento or run ```git clone https://github.com/danycrup85/EspertoMagento.git```

 ##2- Usage